ParvinEyvazov/spicaengine-asset-guide/Docs/integrate_manual.md

 ```

 ```
---ignore-not-found  |This option will ignore the error messages if it will not find related asset.
+--ignore-not-found  |This option will ignore the error messages if it will not find the related asset.
 ```